thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:31 PM 20 09 --> some error with following having username urvashirautela26
 -	04:48:46 PM 20 09 --> some error with posting having username urvashirautela26
 -	04:48:01 PM 20 09 --> posted with username shraddha.kapoor.sweet
 -	04:47:30 PM 20 09 --> posted with username disha.patani.updates